flashpixx/TextGrouping/readme.md

 * [Multidimensional Scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling)
 * [Spectral Clustering](https://en.wikipedia.org/wiki/Spectral_clustering)

-For input a text file can be used with the following definition
+For input a text or text file can be used with the following definition

 ```
 <label1>: <any text>